DanielLSM/TensorFlow-Tutorials/README.md

 # TensorFlow-Tutorials
-A set of TensorFlow Tutorials in Jupyter Notebooks for the ISR reading group
+A set of TensorFlow Tutorials in Jupyter Notebooks for the ISR reading group and ISR robotics team

 # Requirements